|Brita Cottage||Self Catering||Saturday||3||6||2||Owner's 4th bedroom available with supplement.|

 The plot is a quarter of an acre with country views to the rear.
 It includes a screened off patio with sun loungers, reclining chairs, a gazebo mounted on decking with table chairs shaded for “al fresco” dining and a gas BBQ (new in 2014).
 The rear garden is fully fenced apart from the side to our next door neighbour where bushes and shrubs provide the separation.

 Within walking distance of Brita Cottage is a 50 acre lake with pedalos for hire, fishing and a cafe bar.
 You get to this from Brita Cottage by walking down the designated pathway that forms the separation between Rochefort en Terre and our neighbouring village of Pluherlin.
-This is at the back of the wooden house next to Brita Cottage or by walking up the path opposite (to the right of number 9).
+This is at the back of the wooden house next to Brita Cottage (you can see the large trees that flank this path on the left of the main photo or again in the 'patio' photo, behind the wooden house) or by walking up the path opposite (to the right of number 9) turning right at the top of the path.
 Once at the path, turn left and there is only one road to cross.
-At the lake you can use personal non-powered boats.
+At the lake you can use personal non-powered boats or hire pedalos from the bar/cafe.
 Alternatively, you can drive to the lake.
 On the lake there is a small sandy beach and woods with shaded picnic tables and a nice path around the lake that takes about three-quarters of an hour to walk around.
 The beach sand is provided by the council and topped up each year.

 The Atlantic coast with naturally sandy beaches and coves is 20 miles to the south with Damgan the main resort town.